colgate-cosc465-spring24/lab06/README.md

 ## Part 1: Tracing paths
 Your first task is to determine the paths (i.e., sequence of routers) used to reach various destinations around the world.
 To accomplish this task, you will run `paris-traceroute` within a Docker container.
 (If you want to know how Paris traceroute works, you can read this paper after lab: Brice Augustin et al. Avoiding traceroute anomalies with Paris traceroute.
 In _Internet Measurement Conference (IMC)._ 2006. [https://conferences.sigcomm.org/imc/2006/papers/p15-augustin.pdf](https://conferences.sigcomm.org/imc/2006/papers/p15-augustin.pdf))

 You can run `paris-traceroute` in Docker using the `docker_paris.sh` script included in your git repo.
-For example, to determine the path from the Computer Science department to Google, run:
+For example, to determine the path from the Computer Science department to Rochester Institute of Technology (RIT), run:
 ```bash
 ./docker_traceroute.sh cs.rit.edu
 ```